MOSCOW BLOG Playing Chicken with Ukraine

 Stage managed Donbas

 The next day the fighting in the Donbas flared up with the shelling of two kindergartens.
-That was followed by a string of increasingly alarming events including the self-appointed heads of the Donetsk and Luhansk People’s Republics announcing an evacuation of the cities, the mobilising of reservists and releases of local intelligence showing Ukrainian troops massing on the border ready for an invasion.
+That was followed by a string of increasingly alarming events including the self-appointed heads of the Donetsk and Luhansk People’s Republics announcing an evacuation of the cities, the mobilising of reservists and releases of local intelligence showing Ukrainian troops massing on the border ready for an invasion – moves that analysts say mirror similar moves by the US, including the release of attack-plan maps.

-All of this was clearly stage managed by the Kremlin.
-It has since been revealed that the evacuation order videos and the footage fo orphans being put on busses were taped two days before the events were supposed to happen and before the shelling of the kindergartens happened that was the reason for the spike in war fears.
+All of this was clearly stage-managed by the Kremlin.
+It has since been revealed that the evacuation order videos and the footage of orphans being put on busses were taped two days before the shelling of the kindergartens happened that was the reason for the evacuation orders.

 Why now?
-The same weekend a few days later the world’s top diplomats gathered at the Munich Security Conference with war looking like it could be days away once again Putin has forced his agenda onto the roster, this time in Munich.
+A few days later the world’s top diplomats gathered at the Munich Security Conference.
+With war looking like it could be days away, once again Putin has forced his agenda onto the international roster – this time in Munich.
 The move was particularly ironic as it was in Munich that Putin gave his famous speech complaining about Nato expansion and warning that Russia would push back if it did not stop.

 Russia’s tactics in this game of chicken are transparent.
-In each round it introduces an idea and then uses military escalation to try and force the west into making concessions.
+In each round it introduces an idea and then uses military escalation to try and force the west into making concessions and accepting its specific demand.

 The first round was played with pillows as it was designed to introduce the demand for a new security deal.
 The “no Nato” option was never going to fly and could well have been introduced by the Kremlin as a hard position that gives Russia the option of conceding ground in the subsequent rounds.